Delph-Sunny/03-PasswordWithJavaScript/README.md

 ## Credits

-rilogy Education Services for the image
+Trilogy Education Services for the image
+Icon made by Freepik from [www.flaticon.com](https://www.flaticon.com/)

 ## License